If you need to report a problem within the New Forest district to us or one of our partners, you can find information below about who to contact.

 Camping is only permitted at official campsites and you cannot sleep overnight in our car parks.
-We are patrolling our car parks in the early mornings and late in the evenings to check for overnight camping and other breaches.
 You can report breaches in our car parks to us on 02380 285000 or firstname.lastname@example.org

 If you have concerns that Covid-secure measures are not being met by businesses, we would recommend you raise this with the manager of the business at the time and contact email@example.com or call 02380 285230 if you are not satisfied with the response.